 The robot frame is designed entirely in sheet aluminum, which keeps the weight down while still providing the required sturdiness and keeping cost down.
-Plate thickness has been increased to 6 mm for the main structural plates, and 3 mm for the other plates.
 A four-wheel configuration is chosen, combined with individual suspension for all wheels to avoid over-constrained design and secure proper traction.
-In the first-generation Philips robots, a deformable base plate provided this functionality, but now rigidity of the base plate was considered more important.